Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 Asked about those remarks Saturday, Inslee said emergency work in Washington would continue, undeterred.

-“Insults are not going to stop us,” he said, praising the Army, the Federal Emergency Management Agency and Pence, whom the governor has had “good discussions with.”
+“Insults are not going to stop us,” he said, praising the Army, the Federal Emergency Management Agency (FEMA) and Pence, whom the governor has had “good discussions with.”

+FEMA has allocated $100 million to the military to augment medical services to combat the pandemic in Washington.
+The new field hospital in Seattle is part of that effort.

+“This site will soon be transformed,” Army Brigadier General Doug Cherry said, “into a life-saving, sustaining American Army hospital.”

+At Saturday’s news conference, FEMA Region 10 Administrator Mike O’Hare made a point to ensure his office would support Washington.
+Region 10 is based in Bothell and also covers Alaska, Idaho and Oregon.

+“The health and safety of the American people and especially the people of Washington state are my top priority,” O’Hare said.
+“I’ve told Gov. Inslee and Mayor Durkan and many others in no uncertain terms, ‘If you need something, tell us.'”

-Michigan Gov. Gretchen Whitmer, who also has clashed with Trump, told a radio station Saturday medical equipment vendors “with whom we’ve procured contracts — they’re being told not to send stuff to Michigan.”
+Michigan Gov. Gretchen Whitmer, who also has clashed with Trump, told a radio station that medical equipment vendors “with whom we’ve procured contracts — they’re being told not to send stuff to Michigan.”

 Inslee said he hadn’t heard anything like that happening in Washington.